“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-One of the last meetings of the Scott-Webb Memorial Hospital Auxiliary was held on November 15, 1971.
+A meeting of the Scott-Webb Memorial Hospital Auxiliary held on November 15, 1971.
 This photo of some of the members present for the meeting was taken by Paul R. Briggs II and accompanied an article he wrote for The Valley Times published on November 18th.
+The Auxiliary would continue as an invaluable source of resources and support for many years to follow.

 L-R: Mrs. Meredith (Knowles) Randlett | Miss Helen Moor Smith | Mrs. Marian (Wyman) Laughton | Miss Gladys M. Bigelow